NYPD officer relieved of duty after claiming to be commissioner’s niece

-NEW YORK – A newly hired NYPD police officer who shares her maiden name with Police Commissioner Keechant Sewell was relieved of duty for falsely claiming to be the commissioner’s niece, according to the New York Post.
+NEW YORK – A one-year NYPD officer who shares her maiden name with Police Commissioner Keechant Sewell was relieved of duty for falsely claiming to be the commissioner’s niece, according to the New York Post.

 Officer Yasheka Bogle is assigned in the Bronx.
 She was officially known as Yasheka Sewell until October.
 The Post reports, citing law enforcement sources, that she told her commanding officer in the 46th Precinct that the commissioner is her aunt.